-Proposed changes to the Regulatory Capital Instruments schedule would be consistent with proposed changes to the FR Y-14A.
-Specifically, the OCC proposes (1) adding an item that collects employee stock compensation to the four quarterly redemption/repurchase and issuance activity sub-sections; (2) adding 18 items to the general riskbased capital rules section and 28 items to the revised regulatory capital section; and (3) changing the capital balance items in the general risk-based capital rules section and the revised regulatory capital section from reported items to formulas to permit the capital balance items to be automatically computed using the proposed items.
+Changes to the Regulatory Capital Instruments schedule are consistent with changes to the FR Y-14A.
+Specifically, the OCC is (1) adding an item that collects employee stock compensation to the four quarterly redemption/repurchase and issuance activity sub-sections; (2) adding 18 items to the general risk-based capital rules section and 28 items to the revised regulatory capital section; and (3) changing the capital balance items in the general risk-based capital rules section and the revised regulatory capital section from reported items to formulas to permit the capital balance items to be automatically computed using the new items.